 1.3 Mortality due to COVID-19 is very low except in the frail and elderly.
-In the vast majority of people (\geq 99.8% globally), an infection with SARS-CoV-2, the causative agent of COVID-19, is non-lethal [5-7].
+In the vast majority of people ( $\geq$ 99.8% globally), an infection with SARS-CoV-2, the causative agent of COVID-19, is non-lethal [5-7].
 It is typically a mild to moderately severe illness with a case fatality rate similar to that of influenza (see again Figure 1 for context).
 The relationship of COVID mortality with age is illustrated in Figure 2.
 Panel A very clearly shows that mortality is vanishingly small in the young and middle-aged.
 Moreover, even among the elderly, almost all fatal cases occur in people with co-morbidities.
-In Italy, the average age at the time of death was above 80 years, and only 0.8% of all fatal cases suffered from none of the 10 most common co-morbidities [8].
+In Italy, the average age at the time of death was above 80 years, and only 0.8% of the deceased patients had not suffered from any of the 10 most common co-morbidities, whereas almost half had suffered from 3 or more [8].
 University of Hamburg forensic pathologist Prof. Klaus Püschel reviewed over 100 autopsies on patients at his institution whose deaths had been ascribed to COVID-19, and he concluded that not one of them had died due to COVID alone [9].